philippines69/carlcastroarchives/_posts/2022-08-30-revamped-my-resume-also-spongebob-music.md

 I've been relying on my cover letter ever since I started.
 Now that I have a resume, would it somewhat help me in my job search?

-# In other news, Hawaiian Spongebob music apparently promotes relaxation in some parts of the brain
+# In other news, Spongebob music apparently promotes relaxation in some parts of the brain

 <iframe width="600" height="382" src="https://www.youtube.com/embed/dJJQTxiW0P8" title="Relaxing SpongeBob Jams for Sleeping/Studying" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>